Dixie (song): Reception

 "Dixie" quickly spread to the rest of the South, enjoying vast popularity.
 By the end of 1860, secessionists had adopted it as theirs; on December 20 the band played "Dixie" after each vote for secession at St. Andrew's Hall in Charleston, South Carolina.
 On February 18, 1861, the song took on something of the air of national anthem when it was played at the inauguration of Jefferson Davis, arranged as a quickstep by Herman Frank Arnold, and possibly for the first time as a band arrangement.
 Emmett himself reportedly told a fellow minstrel that year that "If I had known to what use they were going to put my song, I will be damned if I'd have written it."

 In May 1861 Confederate Henry Hotze wrote:

 It is marvellous with what wild-fire rapidity this tune "Dixie" has spread over the whole South.
 Considered as an intolerable nuisance when first the streets re-echoed it from the repertoire of wandering minstrels, it now bids fair to become the musical symbol of a new nationality, and we shall be fortunate if it does not impose its very name on our country.

 Southerners who shunned the song's low origins and comedic nature changed the lyrics, usually to focus on Southern pride and the war.
 Albert Pike's enjoyed the most popularity; the Natchez (Mississippi) Courier published it on May 30, 1861, as "The War Song of Dixie," followed by Werlein, who again credited Viereck for composition.
 Henry Throop Stanton published another war-themed "Dixie," which he dedicated to "the Boys in Virginia".
 The defiant "In Dixie Land I'll take my stand / To live and die in Dixie" were the only lines used with any consistency.
 The tempo also quickened, as the song was a useful quickstep tune.
 Confederate soldiers, by and large, preferred these war versions to the original minstrel lyrics.
 "Dixie" was probably the most popular song for Confederate soldiers on the march, in battle, and at camp.

 Southerners who rallied to the song proved reluctant to acknowledge a Yankee as its composer.
 Accordingly, some ascribed it a longer tradition as a folk song.
-Poet John Hill Hewitt wrote in 1862 that "The homely air of 'Dixie,' of extremely doubtful origin ... [is] generally believed to have sprung from a noble stock of Southern stevedore melodies."
+The poet John Hill Hewitt wrote in 1862 that "The homely air of 'Dixie,' of extremely doubtful origin ... [is] generally believed to have sprung from a noble stock of Southern stevedore melodies."